-California requires that the signature of the principle of the Power of Attorney must be acknowledged and recorded by a notary or acknowledged by two witnesses.
-Every witness to the power of attorney document must witness the principle signing the document or the notary’s acknowledgement.
-The durable power of attorney can be notarized by a notary in addition to being signed in front of at least two witnesses.
+California requires that the signature of the principal of the Power of Attorney must be acknowledged and recorded by a notary or acknowledged by two witnesses.
+Every witness to the power of attorney document must witness the principal signing the document or the notary’s acknowledgment.
+A notary can notarize the durable power of attorney in addition to it being signed in front of at least two witnesses.

 Who Can Be a Witness to a California POA?

-No one who is a knowing beneficiary of the person’s estate can be a witness to the power of attorney.
-For example, if someone is planning on leaving money to life long employees upon her death, these employees cannot act as witnesses even if they are unrelated to the principle.
+No one who is a beneficiary of the principal’s estate can be a witness to the power of attorney.
+Thus, for example, if someone is planning on leaving money to lifelong employees upon their death, these employees cannot act as witnesses even if they are unrelated to the principal by blood.

-Anyone who does not fall into these exclusions can be a durable power of attorney witness.
+Anyone who does not fall into these exclusions can act as a power of attorney witness.

 Responsibilities of Witnesses

 Witnesses are there to confirm that the person signing the power of attorney is doing so freely without undue pressure or threats from family members.
-The witness should not sign it if they suspect the principle is drugged, suffering from dementia or in fear of the other parties.
+The witness should not sign it if they suspect the principal is drugged, suffering from dementia, or in fear of any other parties.

 What Are Witnesses Expected to Do?

-Each witness must sign the document and include their legal names on the power of attorney form.
-Witnesses are expected to include their full addresses on the form.
+Each witness must sign the document and include their full legal names on the power of attorney form.
+In addition, witnesses are expected to include their complete addresses.
 A court will use this information to locate them and summon them if there are challenges to the durable power of attorney document’s validity.
-Witnesses do not have to reside in California, but they could be called to California courts to validate the document.
+Witnesses do not have to reside in California, but they could be called to the state courts to validate the document.

 Possible Consequences of Signing

-Laws Regarding the Durable Power of Attorney Document in California
+Laws Regarding the Power of Attorney in California

 The laws regarding the durable power of attorney in California are outlined in the California Power of Attorney Act starting in Section 4000.
-The notary’s acknowledgement form is described by the California Probate Code, section 4128.
+The notary’s acknowledgment form is described by the California Probate Code, section 4128.
 California requires separate healthcare power of attorney documents from financial power of attorney documents.
-You can sign them at the same time and use the same witnesses for each.
+Therefore, you can sign them at the same time and use the same witnesses for each.